 “Social work covers such a broad spectrum.
 The variety is truly staggering.
 So much of what we do has to be seen.
 Through their field experiences, I see students every day becoming more comfortable with themselves as practitioners, more confident in their skills, and I see their eyes open to all of these avenues for them to explore.”

-– Joe Craig, field instructor and program coordinator, The Mill House, Community Futures Foundation
+– Joe Craig, field instructor and program coordinator, The Mill House, Community Brain Injury Services

 For nearly a century, the School of Social Work has built our identity around the strong community ties that shaped our earliest years.
 Our centralized field education office helps to keep those bonds strong by reaching out to new organizations, training field instructors and facilitating educational opportunities at home and abroad, making it a model for social work field education in the 21st century.